 The Jagannath temple of Puthia measures only 5m (16ft) on each side.
 The single tapering tower rises to a height of 10m (33ft).
 Its western facade is adorned with terracotta panels of geometric design.
 The temple is octagonal in design and has a corridor surrounding it with 8 pillars.

-There are two entrance in the north and east side to enter the temple.
-The entrances has nice decorations on basalt stone frames.
+There are two entrances on the north and east sides to enter the temple.
+The entrances have nice decorations on basalt stone frames.
 This temple is believed to be built by Rani Bhubanmoyi Debi in 1830 AD.
 It is currently abandoned.
-Check out here to know more about Puthia and it’s amazing structures: Puthia – An amazing village in Bangladesh full of beautiful temples.
+Check out here to know more about Puthia and its amazing structures: Puthia Temple Complex: A village full of historic Hindu temples in Bangladesh

 Have you ever been to Puthia and visited the Jagannath temple?
 How amazing you’ve found it?
-Share your thoughts and experience with us in comments.
-Any question about visiting Jagannath Temple of Puthia?
+Share your thoughts and experience with us in the comments.
+Any questions about visiting the Jagannath Temple of Puthia?
 Ask us here!
-Consider sharing it in social media so that more travelers can know about this beautiful country which is little known to everyone.
+Consider sharing it on social media so that more travelers can know about this beautiful country which is little known to everyone.

-Check out our archaeological tours in Bangladesh to visit the most impressive archaeological sites including Jagannath Temple of Puthia, and our Bangladesh tour packages and holiday packages in Bangladesh to visit Bangladesh with comfort.
+Check out our archaeological tours in Bangladesh to visit the most impressive archaeological sites including Jagannath Temple of Puthia, and our 1-7 days tour packages in Bangladesh, and 8-28 days holiday packages in Bangladesh to visit Bangladesh with comfort.